Big Oak General Store considering changes to continue business

 "We were hoping in the next couple weeks, but with just how sales are, it might be another month or two ... because we went to the point where we said this is how much we're willing to put into it and then the store has to survive on its own," he said.

-The store has done a lot of expanding in the six months it has been open, going from one room to six rooms, according to Perkins.
+Perkins has done a lot of expanding since opening the store -- going from one room to six rooms, he said.

 "We've been able to bring in a lot more products.
 We started out just working out of a single room and now we're pretty much using the whole building," he said.